-If you take the time to read the average large banking corporation’s annual ‘Corporate Social Responsibility’ report, you’ll likely find a statement like thi
+If you take the time to read the average large banking corporation’s annual ‘Corporate Social Responsibility’ report, you’ll likely find a statement like this about carbon emissions:

 Now, at first read, a 37% emissions reduction target sounds bold, ambitious and in line with the scale of reductions that we need to make if we are to keep global warming below two degrees and avoid catastrophic climate change.

 But sadly, when a bank focuses on reducing office (or ‘operational’) emissions, they miss the point.
 The bulk of emissions that banks are responsible for stem from lending to and underwriting debt for carbon-intensive industries, like coal.
 These financed emissions dwarf the emissions caused through operational activities like electricity used in buildings and staff travel.

 And up until now banks have not been reporting these, their biggest climate impacts: financed emissions.

 But that could be about to change.
 Because this week sees the launch of a new initiative to help banks and other financial institutions measure their climate emissions from lending and investment portfolios.
 Initiated by the World Resources Institute, it’s called the Greenhouse Gas Protocol Financial Sector Corporate Value Chain (Scope 3) Standard.

 Twenty three banks and financial-sector actors are working together to develop the standard, including the United Nations Environment Programme, the Carbon Disclosure Project, Bank of America, Citi and Wells Fargo.